Prepare for your Interview

 We're impressed when candidates have taken the time to do some research and learn about us.
 Take a look around on our website and social media sites and learn as much as you can.

 Dress for the occasion.
 The best practice is, when in doubt, wear a suit.
-Even if an office is business-casual attire, it's still appropriate to wear a business suit to an interview.
+Even if an office is business-casual attire, it's still appropriate to wear business attire for an interview.

 Confidence is Key